 Most days I like my diet to stay fairly low-carb – it boosts my energy and allows my food to pack more punch per calorie, bite for bite.

 That being said, though, I LOVE cookies!
-And so does my family.
 So, a few months ago, I started searching for low-carb cookie recipes.
 A lot of them called for strange-sounding, obscure, or just downright unnatural ingredients.
 Personally, I don’t like my ingredients to have sub-ingredients.
 Just saying.

 What I ended up doing, through a trial-and-error process (like usual), is taking the elements I liked from a bunch of different recipes and cobbling them together until I made an ultra-satisfying, grain-free chocolate chip cookie.